 Perhaps magnetic fields are involved, but just not in the context of a dynamo and corona.
-Magnetic chanelling of hotstar winds has been shown to efficiently produce X-rays and that X-ray emission has only modestly broad emission lines (Gagné et al. 2005).
+Magnetic channeling of hot-star winds has been shown to efficiently produce X-rays and that X-ray emission has only modestly broad emission lines (Gagné et al. 2005).
 There is, however, no indication that β Cru has a magnetic field.
-However, a field of only $B\approx 2$ G would be sufficiently strong to channel the low-density wind of β Cru to the same extent that the wind of the prototype magnetic O star, θ^1 Ori C, is channeled (Gagné et al. 2005).
+However, a field of only $B \approx 5$ G would be sufficiently strong to channel the low-density wind of β Cru.
 The degree of magnetic confinement and channeling can be described by the parameter where values of $\eta > 1$ imply strong magnetic confinement and B is the equatorial field strength for an assumed dipole field (ud-Doula & Owocki 2002).
 We note that a stronger field has already been detected in another β Cephei star, β Cep itself (Donati et al. 2002), though attempts to detect a field on β Cru have not yet been successful (Hubrig et al. 2006).
-The upper limits on the field strength are more than an order of magnitude higher than what would be needed for significant confinement and channeling, though.
+The upper limits on the field strength are roughly an order of magnitude higher than what would be needed for significant confinement and channeling, though.
+We also note that the radius of the last closed loop scales as $\eta^{0.5}$ (ud-Doula & Owocki 2002), so a field of 50 G - still undetectable - would lead to a magnetosphere with closed field lines out to 3 R{}, consistent with the value found for $R{\rm fir}$ in §4.1.3.

-$$\eta \equiv \frac{B^2 R^2}{\dot{M} v{\infty}},$$
+$$\eta \equiv \frac{B^2 \mathcal{R}^2}{\dot{M} v\infty},$$

 In a more speculative scenario, It is possible that the material giving rise to the X-ray emission is near the base of the wind, and is falling back toward the star - a failed wind.
 A similar scenario has been invoked to explain the Xray emission from τ Sco (B0.2 V) (Howk et al. 2000), which subsequently had a complex surface magnetic field detected on it (Donati et al. 2006).
-If material gets accelerated off the surface by radiation pressure, but after moving a distance off the surface finds that it can no longer be accelerated - perhaps because of the formation of optically thick clumps - those clumps may stall or even fall back toward the star and interact with the ambient wind, leading to shock heating of wind material and material on the surfaces of the clumps.
+If material gets accelerated off the surface by radiation pressure, but after moving a distance off the surface finds that it can no longer be accelerated perhaps because of the formation of optically thick clumps - those clumps may stall or even fall back toward the star and interact with the ambient wind, leading to shock heating of wind material and material on the surfaces of the clumps.
 The problems with this scenario include the ad hoc nature of the clump formation and wind fall-back (though this behavior is in fact seen in conjunction with magnetic channeling (ud-Doula & Owocki 2002; Gagné et al. 2005)) and the f/i ratios which indicate that the hot material is several stellar radii above the surface.
 Chandra observations of τ Sco do show f/i ratios consistent with hot plasma significantly above the photosphere and they also show only modestly broadened X-ray emission lines, similar to what we see in β Cru, although the spectrum of τ Sco is significantly harder (Cohen et al. 2003).